yuri-spizhovyi-mit/ET6-edXtras/06_using_functions/lesson_plan.md

 ## Pure Functions - _a vocabulary word_

+_Pure functions_:

+- only use data passed as arguments
+- don't modify arguments
+- always return
-_Pure functions_: don't modify arguments, always return, do not interact with the user.
+- do not interact with the user.

+Pure functions are good because they are:

 - Easy to document